-October 24, 1901, a school teacher named Annie Edson Taylor became the first person to plunge over Niagara Falls in a pickle barrel.
-After lining her barrel with cushions and installing a leather harness, her assistants sent her over the falls on none other than her birthday.
-The sixty-three-year-old survived and ultimately inspired many copycats with her one-time stunt for fame.
+Oct.
+24, 1901, a school teacher named Annie Edson Taylor became the first person to plunge over Niagara Falls in a pickle barrel.
+After lining her barrel with cushions and installing a leather harness, her assistants sent her over the falls on her birthday.
+The 63-year-old survived and ultimately inspired many copycats with her one-time stunt for fame.

 Annie Edson Taylor